pedmiston/forward-summit/1-intro/intro.md

-Here's the story: you get a dataset, thinking that all you have to do is analyze this particular dataset, so you start exploring and making some plots, fitting some models, and you write this nice long email to your collaborators where you summarize your findings and attach plots and stats to support your key points.
+Here's the story: you get a dataset, thinking that all you have to do is analyze this particular dataset, so you start exploring and making some plots, fitting some models, and you write this nice long email to your collaborators where you summarize your findings, and you attach some plots and stats to support your key points.

-Then you get the dreaded email.

-"That wasn't the right data.
+Then you get the dreaded email: "That wasn't the right data.
 Use this data instead."

 Sometimes it isn't an issue, and you can redo your analysis on the new data no problem.
 Undoubtedly you **can** do the same analysis on new data.
-The question is how pissed off you're going to be for having to do the same thing twice: remaking the plots, and copying and pasting all those numbers you included the first time.
+The question is how mad you're going to be for having to do the same thing twice: remaking the plots, and copying and pasting all those numbers you included the first time.

 So now imagine an alternative reality where you had instead sent a dynamic document to your collaborators.
 Since you wrote your analysis in a dynamic